projectara/greybus-spec/source/special.rst

 9. Regardless of the path to reach this step, the INTF_TYPE sub-state is now set.
 The activation sequence is complete.

-   If the Interface State is ACTIVATED, the SVC shall now send a successful response.
+   If the Interface is ACTIVATED, the SVC shall now send a successful response.
 Otherwise, it shall signal an error in the response.